 Crime scene: design projects, as you know it, usually have at least a couple of stakeholders whose task is to review the artwork and approve it before it is sent to production.
-If it is not approved, it must be redone considering all the remarks of the reviewers.
+If it is not approved, it must be redone, considering all the remarks of the reviewers.
 Still, the whole workflow design got burned together with the house the mockup was in, and I think I have a serious clue as to why.
 The problem is… *violin playing intensifies*… miscommunication.

 So, in our story, the man in charge of design team project management – King of Bohemia – received a new version of the mockup from his designer and sent it to the stakeholders.
 It was Tuesday, and they replied several days later, on Thursday.
-The King used email for communication so that the communication channels don’t mix.
+The King used email for communication so that the communication channels didn’t mix.

 So, here comes the reply.
 Stakeholder A (yes, it stands for Adler) is surprised that their previous remarks to version 2 were not used to fix the design, although the King does not remember them sending any.
-Stakeholder B wants “to change the color a bit”, but doesn’t indicate which color and how and why.
+Stakeholder B wants “to change the color a bit” but doesn’t indicate which color and how and why.
 So, after a short talk with the designer (played by Watson), the King sent an email back asking for clarifications.

 The response from both came on Friday afternoon.
 It was more or less clear and coherent now, the designer knew what to do, but since it was the end of the working week already, the new version came on Monday.
 Then, it took some time to be reviewed, and the King got the approval presumably a day later.
-Now, let’s do some maths: it took one whole week to apply the fixes suggested by two stakeholders, one of which claimed their suggestions were the same to the previous version.
+Now, let’s do some maths: it took one whole week to apply the fixes suggested by two stakeholders, one of which claimed their suggestions were the same as the previous version.
 And these are only two reviewers, two email channels.
 What if there are more?
 How much time could the King theoretically lose before the fire started?

 Solution: most of these things happen because the workflow is not optimized.
-The King didn’t get to know about Adler’s review suggestions, and it took Watson setting everything ablaze to find out.
+The King didn’t know about Adler’s review suggestions, and it took Watson setting everything ablaze to find out.
 In fact, all of the workflow described above could be completed much faster if we avoided forwarding messages back and forth and eliminated asking for clarifications.
 How?
-Give the reviewers a possibility to show what they want to change directly on the mock-up using design review and approval software.
+Give the reviewers a possibility to show what they want to change direction on the mock-up using design review and approval software.
 Talk – and there would be no more scandals with smart women.
 This is the most solid one out of all project management tips.